 You sign your name in the membership book.

 Your decision to become a member should be heart-felt and one that is not taken lightly.
-If you would like to discuss whether membership is right for you, we recommend that you speak with Mark Hayes (Minister) or Jean Wiant (Director of Lifespan Religious Education/Exploration) or with a member of the Membership Committee.
+If you would like to discuss whether membership is right for you, we recommend that you speak with our Minister or Director of Lifespan Religious Education or with a member of the Membership Committee.